 To ensure optimum student-teacher ratios and service to a high standard, enrollment in Learning Support shall not normally exceed 15% of the enrollment at any grade level.

 Moderate support shall be provided for a managed number of students not exceeding 5% of the total school enrollment and not more than five moderate students per grade level.
-An intensive needs program shall also be offered for a limited number of students.
+An intensive needs program shall also be offered for a limited number of students, not more than 1.5% of the total school enrollment.
 The criteria that form the basis for identifying mild, moderate, and intensive learning needs shall be defined in the appropriate handbooks and admission documents.